 In the same way, the next four consecutive appearances of Venus would each occur a further three-fifths of the way around the zodiac.
 Then if we connect the points on the zodiac at which six consecutive appearances of Venus occur, we get the symbol of the pentacle:

-sky, connected to form a pentacle, representing about eight years of
+form a pentacle, representing about eight years of observation.

 Five synodic periods of Venus is about 2920 days (actually, 2919.6 days), and eight years is 2922 days.
 So the full cycle would take about two days less than eight years.